Andrews-McMeel-Universal/deploy-trustframework-policy/README.md

+# ARCHIVED

+This repository has been archived as it has been made redundant due to the action in the [azure-ad-b2c/deploy-trustframework-policy](https://github.com/azure-ad-b2c/deploy-trustframework-policy) repository working properly.

 # GitHub Action for Deploying Azure AD B2C custom policies

 This is a fork of the [azure-ad-b2c/deploy-trustframework-policy](https://github.com/azure-ad-b2c/deploy-trustframework-policy) repository to add in additional error handling and other QOL improvements.